 PLAN F is a top-rated plan among Medicare-enrolled seniors.
 This plan sees a premium range of $127.95 to $434.66.
 While its monthly premium is higher than other plans, people consider it more comprehensive coverage.

-PLAN HDF is also another popular choice, and it has a far lower premium range of $38.39 to $83.59.
+PLAN HDF is another popular choice, with a far lower premium range of $38.39 to $83.59.
 While it has many benefits as PLAN F, it usually carries a higher deductible.

 PLAN G also sees a premium range of $106.58 to $407.66.
 This plan is ideal if you want to pay a small deductible annually, and this plan has full coverage for gaps in Original Medicare.